FTariq/Git-and-GitHub-Tutorial/README.md

 git fetch
 git merge master origin/master
 ```
 The former command 'fetches' the origin branch posted on GitHub (the remote repository), so that a local copy of the branch is made.
 We can then merge this branch, which has the default name of 'origin/master' with our local master branch.
 You could also change ```merge``` to ```diff```, to compare differences between the local and remote branches.
+A quick note, but for group projects, it is **highly** recommended to push and pull regularly - this will help to avoid the dreaded merge conflict!

 Creating a 'pull request' means that you wish to merge a branch you have forked (i.e. creating a copy of a repo to your own account) from another user's repository with your master branch.
 This may be as you have fixed certain bugs in their repo, improved features, and so on.
 They can then approve your pull request to merge your branch to their master, meaning your branch is now the default!

+Hopefully this has helped you to understand and use Git and GitHub a bit more.
+If you feel like this can be improved in any way, you could use the knowledge gained from this and create a pull request using your suggested changes!

 Now go out there and start coding!